edayot/ItemIO/README.md

 ## Introduction

-A library for interacting items between datapacks.
+A library for interacting items inside custom and vanilla containers and between datapacks.

 With integrated feature like servo management and cable management.